Employment tax credits and reliefs

 The amount of tax you pay depends on your income.
 You can find out more about how your income tax is calculated.
 Income tax reliefs reduce the amount of tax that you have to pay.
 Here are some of the tax reliefs that relate to employment.

 If you are in employment, tax on your income is deducted by your employer on behalf of the Revenue Commissioners.
 This system of deduction is known as the Pay As You Earn (PAYE) system.
 All PAYE taxpayers are entitled to a tax credit known as the Employee Tax Credit (formerly known as the PAYE tax credit).
 This is worth €1,650 in 2017.
-If you are married and taxed under joint assessment, then you and your spouse may both claim a PAYE Tax Credit.
+If you are married and taxed under joint assessment, then you and your spouse may both claim an Employee Tax Credit.

 In Ireland, most benefits from employment that are provided in addition to pay are subject to income tax.
 This also applies to benefits-in-kind.
 Benefits-in-kind are benefits received by an employee that cannot be converted into cash but that have a cash value.
 Examples include provision of a company car, loans given at a special rate or provision of accommodation.
 Some benefits-in-kind are exempt from tax or can be received tax efficiently.
 You can find information on benefits-in-kind and how they are taxed.

 If you are teleworking, that is, using a computer to work from home, your employer may provide you with a computer, printer or other equipment.
 In this case, the equipment provided is not assessed for tax as a benefit-in-kind so long as it is used primarily for business use.
 If your employer provides expenses to cover costs such as heating and light, these can be paid without being taxed.
 See Revenue's website for more information on working from home.

 Some work expenses can be deducted from your income before it is assessed for tax.
 To qualify, the expenses must have been necessary in order to do your work and must have been spent entirely for that purpose and no other.